 ‘The Home for You’ was based on the idea of using influencers to inspire and educate Dunelm’s audience.
 Those included three of TI Media home/lifestyle brands; Marie Claire, Look and Ideal Home.
 The publications managed to target and approach the broad female audience of Dunelm perfectly, as each brand reflected against a different life-stage.

-1. Location shoots, providing a sneak-peak in the homes of the influencers were conducted.
+- Location shoots, providing a sneak-peak in the homes of the influencers were conducted.
 The homes were highlighting key Dunelm homeware pieces and furnishing.
 The main goal was to approach the audience in an emotional way, enabling their inner interior designer and personal taste.
-Still images from the shoots were used to create aesthetically pleasing advertorials, which were then found on the print magazines.
+Still images from the shoots were used to create aesthetically pleasing advertorials, which were then found in the print magazines.

-2. Online also played an important aspect of the partnership.
+- Online channels played an important aspect of the partnership.
 Having both a desktop and mobile friendly formats, gallery style articles were created which inspired the readers on how to re-create the influencers’ home décor.

-4. Social media and specifically Instagram videos and stories effectively increased interactivity between brand, its products and consumer.
+- Social media and specifically Instagram videos and stories effectively increased interactivity between brand, its products and the consumer.
 The influencers posted about the exciting partnership, sharing the articles dedicated on them and photography from the shoot.

 The partnership represented a crucial ‘kick-off’ for the brand.
 “The results were outstanding”, says Katherine Scott, Brand Manager at Dunelm.

 - 25% uplift in consideration from those exposed vs non-exposed